frederiksemmel/linicrypt_typst/main.typ

   $
     BB^(-1) = mat(bb_1; ...; bb_(d-1); aa).
   $
-  The matrix on the right is square and full rank and invertible, therefore $BB$ is well defined this way.
+  The matrix on the right is square and full rank, therefore $BB$ is well defined.
   Note that $bb_i BB = ee_i$ and $aa BB = ee_d$ where ${ee_1, ..., ee_d}$ is the standard basis of $Vd$.

   The following Linicrypt program is the adversary to the game $SolGame({c}, Fixing, 0)$.
   #pseudocode-list(
     booktabs: true,